 Luckily there are pit zip vents so you’ll be able to dump a bunch of heat when the days warm up in the spring.

 The fully helmet compatible hood is permanently attached, but that’s a minor drawback.
 If having a jacket that was manufactured to be environmentally friendly is important to you, the Covert is Bluesign approved.

 Overall I think the Covert is the best snowboard jacket for the money.

 Women’s Model: Burton Jet Set Women’s Snowboard Jacket

-Plus, the extra-large hood just might fit over your helmet.
-Internal goggle pocket and an integrated powder skirt round out one of the warmest snowboarding jackets with nearly every feature you could expect.
+Internal goggle pocket and an plenty of storage pockets round out one of the warmest snowboarding jackets with nearly every feature you could expect.

 In my opinion the Smarty Form is the best snowboard jacket under 0.
 The 686 pants are reviewed here.